-In addition to the OPEB plan discussed in A, above, the Town participates in the New Hampshire Retirement System (NHRS) Medical Subsidy.
-The NHRS administers a cost-sharing, multiple-employer defined benefit postemployment medical subsidy healthcare plan.
-For additional information, please refer to the system's website at www.nhrs.org.
+In addition to the OPEB plan discussed in A. above, the Town participates in the New Hampshire Retirement System (NHRS) Medical Subsidy.
+The NHRS is a public employee retirement system which administers a cost-sharing, multiple-employer other postemployment benefit (OPEB) plan.
+For additional system information, please refer to the system's website at www.nhrs.org.